Sybit-Education/quickstart-guide-wsl2/README.md

 # WSL-2: Der Warp-Antrieb für Windows-Entwickler:innen

-## Minimum Requirement

 The Windows update with the version: _KB5004296_ must be installed for this guide.
+(Minimum Requirement)

 ---